baigel2/pob-testing/content/en/post/alKafi1.md

 ---
 author: Adnan Baig
-title: Kitab Al-Kafi.
-An Introduction.
+title: An introduction to Al-Kafi.
 date: 2025-06-02
 description: An introduction to Kitab Al-Kafi for non Shias.
 tags: